 If a call is currently in progress and you have another incoming call, you will hear the same network tones for call waiting that you normally hear when using your mobile phone.
 Press the button to place the current call on hold and answer the incoming call.

-NOTE: The UconnectTM Phone compatible phones in the market today do not support rejecting an incoming call when another call is in progress.
-Therefore, the user can only answer an incoming call or ignore it.
+NOTE: The UconnectTM Phone compatible phones in the market today do not support rejecting an incoming call

 Making A Second Call While Current Call Is In Progress